-The Prusmack Center for Health and Science Education is a class-room building that also houses offices of the faculty in the Allied Health Division, Nursing Division, the Science and Mathematics programs of the Arts and Sciences Division and the MBA program.
+The Prusmack Center for Health and Science Education is a class-room building that also houses offices of the faculty in the Allied Health Division, Nursing Division, and the Math & Sciences Division.
 It contains special program-related laboratories, a large lecture hall, and two computer facilities.